NeoHuncho/NeoHuncho/README.md

 - 📫 How to reach me **william.guinaudie@gmail.com**

-- 🏠 I currently live in Lille, France but can easily be in paris with the TGV(1 hour)!
+- 🏠 I currently live in Lille, France but can easily be in Paris with the TGV(1 hour)!

 - ⚡ Fun fact **I natively speak both English & French**